Edith Kingdon Gould: Navy

-In October 1942 she joined the WAVES as an apprentice seaman and trained in Madison, Wisconsin.
+In October 1942 Gould joined the WAVES as an apprentice seaman.
+She trained in Madison, Wisconsin.
 She graduated as an ensign from the Naval Reserve Midshipmen's School in Northampton, Massachusetts, in April 1944.
-Later she was promoted to a lieutenant.
+She was eventually promoted to lieutenant.
 She spoke five languages.

 Marriage and children

 She married Isaiah Guyman "Guy" Martin Jr. (1911-2014) when he was age 35.
 He was a Navy lieutenant and a lawyer in Judge Advocate General's Corps.
 They married in Manhattan in October 1946.
 They had four children: Isaiah Guyman Martin III, Jason Gould Martin, Christopher Kingdon Martin, and Edith Maria Theodosia Burr Martin.

 Death

 She died on August 17, 2004, in the Catskills.